zzt108/vectool/README.md

 *   **Folder Association with Vector Stores:** Automatically saves and loads the association between selected folders and specific vector stores.
 This means when you select a vector store, the folders you previously used with it will be automatically loaded.
 This association is saved for future use in a configurable JSON file.
 *   **Export to Markdown:** Converts the content of selected folders into a single Markdown (`.md`) file.
 Folder and file names are indicated using Markdown headings (`# Folder: ...`, `## File: ...`).
 *   **Excluding Files:** Users can configure a comma-separated list of filenames in the `app.config` to exclude them from processing.
+*   **Excluding Folders:** Users can configure a comma-separated list of folder names in the `app.config` to exclude their contents from processing.
 *   **Logging:** Comprehensive logging using NLog for debugging and monitoring.

 ## Before 1st Run